aaryanp2904/PCACalculatorAndVisualiserHaskell/README.md

 ## Editing and trying out the code

 First, remember to have hmatrix on your system.
-You can do this two ways, one happened to work for me the other didn't - I was using WSL.
+You need to install some packages, you can do ths using stack or cabal.
+Try either one to see which works.

 ### Stack method